 - White Polo Shirt

-- Grey skirt/grey pinafore/grey trousers/grey shorts
+- Grey skirt/grey pinafore/grey trousers/grey shorts/grey leggings

 - Royal blue sweatshirt or cardigan

 - Royal blue and white gingham dress

 - White or grey plain socks/tights/leggings

-- Black, dark blue or white school shoes/trainers (no lace-ups or open-toed sandals)
+- Black or dark blue school shoes/trainers (no lace-ups or open-toed sandals)

-- In hot weather, all children need a sunhat.
+- In hot weather, all children need a sunhat

-In Reception, please provide a bag with a complete change of clothes in case of accidents.
+Please provide a bag with a complete change of clothes in case of accidents.
 This does not need to be school uniform.
+If your child is in nappies, please provide nappies, baby wipes and nappy sacks.